trisbee/policies/tickets/en_terms.md

 each individual breach of obligation, thus within the period specified in the Trisbee's written call sent to the Promoter's contact address specified thereby.
-Payment of the contractual penalty pursuant to this provision shall not affect Trisbee\'s right to compensation for any damage incurred thereto in excess of the amount of the contractual penalty.
+Payment of the contractual penalty pursuant to this provision shall not affect Trisbee's right to compensation for any damage incurred thereto in excess of the amount of the contractual penalty.

-**3.5.** Unless otherwise agreed between the Parties, Trisbee is entitled to place a marketing communication/advertisement on the tickets for the Promoter\'s Event, thus at Trisbee's own discretion and according to its needs.
+**3.5.** Unless otherwise agreed between the Parties, Trisbee is entitled to place a marketing communication/advertisement on the tickets for the Promoter's Event, thus at Trisbee's own discretion and according to its needs.

 **3.6.** Unless otherwise agreed between the Parties, the sale of